ibuetler/p3s-log-aggregation/Tutorial.md

 ### Find the browser

 The goal is to extract the browser used for each IP address from the log file.
 Again this can be achieved with Regex.
-If you take a closer look at the logfile you will see that the browser always follows after "User-Agent:":
+If you take a closer look at the log file you will see that the browser always follows after "User-Agent:":

 ```
 |User-Agent:Mozilla/5.0 (Linux; Android 5.1; ....